kbaggen/Cheapfathers-Bubble-Logger/README.md

 As frontend "Ubidots for Education" is used!

 ### Purpose
-Knowing the activity though CO2 bubble measurements over time including the start of decline, we can better foresee when the SG is close to FG, and better make decision on dry-hopping, temperature changes, etc.!
+Knowing the yeast activity though CO2 bubble measurements over time including the start of decline, we can better foresee when the SG is close to FG, and better make decision on dry-hopping, temperature changes, etc.!

  <p align="center">
   <img width="855" height="446" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/intro.png">